print

 Procedure

-1. Direct service teams (DST) are expected to refer to the Communicable Disease Protocol and Guidelines for Exclusions whenever there is a concern about communicable disease exposure in the classroom.
-They also should contact the Registered Nurse (Health/Safety Consultant) on staff whenever they are unclear as to whether a child should be excluded from the classroom.
+1. Direct service teams (DST) should contact the Registered Nurse (Health/Safety Consultant) on staff whenever they are unclear as to whether a child should be excluded from the classroom.

 2. The Regional Assistant (RA) or teaching staff will send out informational alerts/flyers to all parents of classroom children within twenty-four (24) hours when the disease in question has been verified by a Health Provider or the Health/Safety Consultant.
 Alerts can be found on the portal in the forms section.
 If unable to find an Alert for the diagnosed illness, contact the Health Consultant for Alert information.